Comprehensive pet insurance with low excess

 Remember, any quotes you’ll be given will depend on the animal you’re insuring, their breed, their age, and where you live.
 So you might find the costs for your own quotes are different.
 But one thing that won’t be different is our excess charge.

-No matter what Napo policy you pick, or whether you’re insuring a dog or cat, a huge breed or small, it will always be £75 per condition, per year.
+No matter what Napo policy you pick, or whether you’re insuring a dog or insuring a cat, a big breed or small, it will always be £99 per condition, per year.

 Who gets the money from excess?

-The money from your excess goes straight to your vet.
-Napo never recieves the money from excess charges.
+Your vet gets the money from your excess.
+Napo never receives any of the money from excess charges.

 Can you get pet insurance with no excess?